davekinkead/thesis/outline.md

 Highlight the key features of any minimalist conception of democracy and outline my conception.
 Something along the lines of "collective autonomy characterised by political equality".

-## Authority & Justification

-What is political authority?
-Political authority is what gives us reasons to obey the state.
-But not just any reason will do.
-We might have moral duties towards other citizens or governments for a variety of reasons but only some of these reasons stem from political authority.

-Some of these other reasons are universal moral duties to all people.
-Other reasons might be purely prudential - the difference between de jure and de facto authority (examine Webber).
-These reasons might be internally or externally imposed.

-It is only a special type of moral reason for action that constitutes legitimate political authority.
-This can be interpreted as the right to rule vs the obligation to obey vs a justification for action.

-Someone or something has authority when their giving of content independent & pre-emptive reasons for action is sufficient to generate obligations of obedience.
-It is to take action just because someone one believes to have authority said so.

-So how can political authority be justified?

-  - the difference between permissible vs ideal vs obligating justifications
-  - associate obligations
-  - transactional obligations
-  - natural duty obligations

-But what does it mean to justify?

-  - epistemic requirements of justification
-  - reasons for belief
-  - coherence & non-contradiction

-While the claim here is that we must believe the state has authority, does any belief count?

-  - visit Webber and the idea that any belief will do.
-  - why is this bad?
-Poor beliefs, contradictory beliefs, state Brainwashing...

-So we must believe the state has political authority for the right reasons.
-We need to know that our beliefs are warranted.
-Let's look at some potential candidates for when our beliefs are warranted.

-  - Rawls offers us public justification.
-Reasons that reasonable people would reasonably accept.
-Demonstrate why this is too strong a criteria.

-  - Rorty offers us anti-foundationalism.
-Demonstrate why this is too weak a criteria.

-So any account of political authority must show that:

-  - it gives moral reasons for obeying
-  - they are content independent
-  - they are binding on subject
-  - that all subjects must obey all laws.
-  - that subjects are bound to particular states

-For democracy to justify political authority, it must show why the orders of democratic states give us reasons for actions, without reference to the content of those orders, and in a way that pre-empts other countervailing reasons for actions.

-  - vindication vs justification vs rationalisation

 ## Confusion over Consent